Workforce Training Grants

 - The financial soundness of the business

 - Any previous financial assistance that the business received from the Department of Commerce/WEDC

-Ineligible training costs include travel and also training that addresses any of the following:
+Ineligible training costs (both grant and match) include travel, meals, lodging and training that addresses any of the following:

 - Non job-related training